Market Abuse

 How Market Abuse Works

 Market abuse works by exploiting information asymmetries or creating artificial market conditions to generate illicit profits.
 It typically manifests in three primary ways: 1.
 Insider Dealing (Insider Trading): This occurs when a person trades a financial instrument while in possession of "inside information" (material non-public information) related to that instrument.
 It also includes "tipping off"—disclosing this information to a third party who then trades on it.
 The abuser profits by acting before the market can price in the new information.
+This creates a risk-free profit for the insider at the expense of the uninformed counterparty who sold or bought at the "wrong" price.
 2. Market Manipulation: This involves conduct that gives false or misleading signals about the supply, demand, or price of a financial instrument.
-Common techniques include: * Spoofing: Placing large orders with no intention of executing them to create a false impression of demand. * Layering: A more complex form of spoofing involving multiple price levels. * Wash Trading: Buying and selling the same instrument simultaneously to inflate volume. * Pump and Dump: Spreading false positive information to boost a price before selling.
+Common techniques include: * Spoofing: Placing large orders with no intention of executing them to create a false impression of demand or supply, tricking other traders into moving the price. * Layering: A more complex form of spoofing involving multiple price levels to create a "wall" of fake orders. * Wash Trading: Buying and selling the same instrument simultaneously, often through related accounts, to inflate trading volume and attract unsuspecting investors. * Pump and Dump: Spreading false positive information (the "pump") to boost a stock price before the perpetrators sell their holdings (the "dump"), leaving new buyers with worthless shares.
 3. Unlawful Disclosure: Sharing inside information outside of the normal exercise of employment or duties.
-Even if the person disclosing doesn't trade, the act of leaking the info is an offense because it compromises the integrity of the information flow.
+Even if the person disclosing doesn't trade, the act of leaking the info is an offense because it compromises the integrity of the information flow and creates the opportunity for others to abuse the market.
+Each of these methods relies on the same core mechanic: deceiving other market participants.
+Whether through a fake order, a fake rumor, or a trade based on a secret, the abuser is "painting a picture" of the market that is fundamentally false.
+Modern exchanges use sophisticated algorithms to detect these patterns in micro-second intervals, making it increasingly difficult for abusers to hide their tracks.
+However, the complexity of modern finance provides constant new avenues for abuse, requiring regulators to be equally agile and technically advanced.

 Regulatory Framework